Instructions for Authors

 Videos should be brief (<2–5 min).
 Longer videos will require longer download times and may have difficulty playing online.
 Videos should be restricted to the most critical aspects of your research.
 A longer procedure can be restructured as several shorter videos.

 It is advisable to compress files to use as little bandwidth as possible and to avoid overly long download times.
-Video files should be no larger than 5 megabytes.
-This is a suggested maximum.
+Video files should be no larger than 15 megabytes.
+Please note that if the files are larger than 15 MB, users attempting to view the videos may experience speed issues while downloading.
 If files are larger please contact the JACC: Cardiovascular Imaging office.

 A video legends page giving a brief description of the content of each video should be included in the manuscript.
 Please note that ALL videos must be linked to figures or panels of a figure(s).